RobinJosephDev/robinjosephdev/README.md

 ### Looking to Collaborate On
 I’m open to collaborating with developers and teams on projects involving:

-**React • Node.js • MongoDB • PostgreSQL • Microservices • REST APIs • Full-Stack Web Apps**
+**React • Angular • Node.js • MongoDB • PostgreSQL • Microservices • REST APIs • Full-Stack Web Apps**

 ---